-Hey guys!
-Happy Monday to you all!
-We're very excited to bring you another Gnomad Homies INTERNATIONAL!!
-Today we feature Brittany and Drew from @MrandMrsAdventure!
-They have such an inspiring story as they have been rocking this van-livin' lifestyle for not only THREE WHOLE YEARS but also ALL OVER THE WORLD!
-From Ireland and England, to France and the Netherlands, to Morocco and Portugal and Norway and so so many other beautiful places!
-Give their story a read and feel inspired to buy a plane ticket first - and THEN your van!
-Have a kickass week, guys!!
+For our latest edition of Gnomad Homies International, we feature Brittany and Drew from @MrandMrsAdventure!
+They have been rocking this van-livin’ lifestyle for not only THREE WHOLE YEARS but also ALL OVER THE WORLD – from Ireland and England, to France and the Netherlands, to Morocco and Portugal and Norway and so many other beautiful places.
+Give their story a read and feel inspired to buy a plane ticket first – and THEN your van!

 So, where are you from?